equinor/api-strategy/docs/rest_guidelines.md

 ### Sub-resources
 Sub-resources (i.e. nested resources) are used to express hierarchical relations in the resource model.

-* HTTP `GET` of `https://api.equinor.com/well-api/wells/{well-id}/wellbores` should return a collection of wellbores belonging to the specific well
+Example: `GET https://api.equinor.com/well-api/wells/{well-id}/wellbores` should return a collection of wellbores belonging to the specific well

 Nested resources provides _readability_.
 In the example above, it is evident that the requested wellbores belongs to a specific well.
 Domain model relations like _aggregation_ ("belongs to") and composition ("part of") are often well suited for being expressed as hierarchical relations in the resource model.
 When child objects have _relative IDs_, modeling them as sub-resources is often the obvious (or only viable) solution.

 Avoid many levels of nesting, as this will complicate the API and reduce the readability of the URIs.
-Two levels are often enough, three levels should be maximum.
+Two levels of nesting are often enough, three levels should be maximum.

 Further reading: [Blog post: REST API Design Best Practices for Sub and Nested Resources](https://www.moesif.com/blog/technical/api-design/REST-API-Design-Best-Practices-for-Sub-and-Nested-Resources/)